Why the Window Mirror principle is a nonnegotiable for good managers

 I don’t need to deliver those lessons by telling, however.
 I can deliver those lessons by asking leading questions and letting my team drive themselves forward.

-It’s just my job to make sure they have all the tools and confidence to do it without worrying about making mistakes.
+It’s just my job to make sure they have all the tools and confidence to do it without worrying about making mistakes, as setting clear expectations is key to their success.

 Practice this in your next team meeting: